riodannn/computing-work/teachers' day/ideas/ms ng (math).md

 Section 1: First lesson
-"Ok class take out your math workbook, please copy down the scheldule for your tests and exams this year."
+"Okay, class please take out your math workbook and copy down the scheldule for your tests and exams this year."
 Ms Ng, my mathematics teacher instructed.
-She wore a pair of red spectacles.
-It was easily infered that she was strict.
+Wearing a pair of bright red glasses along with a strict demeanour, it was obvious she was not who she seemed...